 Wouldn’t we all love to have a money tree in the back garden?
-Endless hours in the office, rushing to hit deadlines could be a thing of the past.
+Those endless hours in the office, rushing to hit deadlines could be a thing of the past.

 In reality, whilst organic £s are unobtainable, and probably for good reason, the result is not.
 Investing in human capital can be a hugely profitable undertaking; the key is actually finding the right person.

-Recruiting an excellent candidate can be an expensive business, but of course the long-term reward is palpable.
+Recruiting an excellent candidate can be an expensive business, but the long-term reward is palpable.
 Having said that, we all have busy lives with time and financial constraints, which bring us swiftly back to the here and now.
-Often, the recruitment process is not given enough focus and the result is that a small number of candidates are available at the right time and for the right money.
-The most valuable candidate is not recruited.
+Often, the recruitment process is not given enough focus and the result is that only a small number of candidates are available at the right time and for the right money.
+Yet the most valuable candidate might not be recruited.

 The reality is that the stronger, more expensive candidate will offer more value to a company long-term; both in terms of profit generated and reputation achieved.
 In order to find this person, recruitment procedures may need to be reviewed.
-If more value is put into the recruitment process, both in terms of time and budget, the more successful the recruitment process will be; short-term pain for long-term gain!
+If more value is put into the recruitment process, both in terms of time and budget, the process will be 'short-term pain for long-term gain'!

-From a recruiter’s perspective, when a client is willing to offer a tempting remuneration package and prioritises the time to fully consider and discuss their requirements and goals; we have the tools necessary to uncover the best candidates at the right time, whether they are looking at the adverts or not.
+From a recruiter’s perspective, when a client is willing to offer a tempting remuneration package and prioritises the time to fully consider and discuss their requirements and goals, we'll have the tools necessary to uncover the best candidates at the right time.
+This is also whether they're looking at the adverts or not.

 If you would like to see our company updates and industry insights, follow our LinkedIn page here.